History's Toughest Heroes: The Ballad of Crazy Horse

 Deaths mounted on both sides.

-Curly saw the violence first hand and wanted to do something.
-So he decided to seek a vision.
+Curly saw the violence firsthand and wanted to do something, so he decided to seek a vision.

 He floated through a storm of arrows and bullets, but none of them touched him.
-A zigzag of lightning appeared on the warrior's cheek and white spots of how on his body.
+A zigzag of lightning appeared on the warrior's cheek, and white spots of how on his body.

 Curly didn't know what to think of this and told no one what he'd seen.

 He was very quiet and reserved, a common man.
-Soon, it all became clear.
+Soon it all became clear.

 In 1855, Curly spent the summer with a Lakota chief called Little Thunder.